Whilst we’re still in January we thought we’d let you know that Purple is the Colour of the Year 2018.

 And did you know that in 2012 Cadbury won a high court battle where they prevented their rival Nestlé from using Pantone 2865c in their products?
 They even tried to trademark the colour as their own but lost that battle a few years later.

 US food giant Kraft Foods acquired Cadbury in 2010 but 20 years before that they brought Jacobs-Suchard which included the Swiss Milka brand of chocolate, another one heavily using purple in their palette.

-There’s a copy of marketing guru Seth Godin’s Purple Cow on our Digital Marketing Manager’s desk and last but not least there’s your favourite digital agency in Woking, Clever Marketing.
+There’s a copy of marketing guru Seth Godin’s Purple Cow on our Digital Marketing Manager’s desk and last but not least there’s your favourite digital agency in Hampshire, Clever Marketing.